UAlaska-IT/http_platform/README.md

 Requires Apache running on a world-visible server.

 Several attributes control security.
-The philosophy of this cookbook is to be optimistic and allow new ciphers and protocols to be added as time goes on.
+The philosophy of this cookbook is to favor security over compatibility or performance.
+However, the cipher and protocol generators are optimistic and will automatically add new ciphers and protocols on future distros.
-This is done by defining support in the negative: start with a candidate list and remove unsecure items.
+This is done by defining support in the negative: generate with a candidate list and remove unsecure algorithms.
 This is done mostly to reduce the burden of managing a platform-dependent list of supported ciphers over time.

 * `node['http_platform']['cipher_generator']`.